ecarlstrom/discordbot/README.md

 ### Please note that users must be in a voice channel to use music commands.

 - The `!pause/!p` command pauses the current song playback.
 This is not a skip command so the queue is unaffected, just a simple pause button.

-- The `!ping` command pings the Discord server and relays the time elapsed with a standard "ping/pong" feedback format.
-This command will be taken out of the music command section in the future and placed with general commands.

 - The `!play <item to play>` is the command to initiate playback.
 This command accepts YouTube links (in either youtube.com or youtu.be formats) and can also play a search term.
 Note that the search term is the first result so specificity is helpful; `!play Debussy Arabesque No. 1` is considerably more likely to return the desired result than `!play arabeseque`.